Buy Currency

 Some ATM operators may charge withdrawal fees, and your bank may also add a transaction cost.
 Check possible costs with your card issuer before departure if you plan to use a credit or debit card in Cape Verde.

-If you’re heading to smaller, more remote areas of the islands, stock up with cash before you go, as there may not be a working ATM in your destination.
+If you’re heading to smaller, more remote areas of the islands, it’s a good idea to stock up with cash before you go, as there may not be a working ATM in your destination.

 Buy euros online for your trip to Cape Verde

-Get ready for your trip to Cape Verde - order your euros today, with competitive exchange rates.
+Get ready for your trip to Cape Verdeorder your euros today, with competitive exchange rates.
 Order online for home delivery or delivery to a Travelex store near you.
-We are the currency experts you can trust.
+We’re the currency experts you can trust.